How often do you eat?

 What do you drink?

-Water, milk, and occasionally a little bit of 100% juice and hot chocolate.
+Water, milk, and occasionally a little bit of 100% juice or hot chocolate.
 I have never liked coffee, tea, or alcoholic beverages.
 Lemonade and smoothies (unless you make smoothies yourself) usually have too much sugar in them.
 I haven’t found regular or diet soft drinks or sports drinks to be a good beverage choice.

 Are you currently taking any kind of diabetes medication?

-What is your current weight loss?
+What is your current A1C level?

 What size plates do you use?